kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: February 5, 2017

+**Today's Progress:** Built the FCC Request Header Parser project with python and flask.
+Deployed on Heroku.

+**Thoughts:** I started this project this morning with the idea that I could build it with only a few lines of python and no flask.
+I gave up and used flask.
+Tomorrow I will attempt to figure out how to do this without flask.

+**Tutorials:** None.

+**Reading:** None.

+**Time:** 1 hours and 40 minutes.

+**Link(s) to work:** [FCC Request Header Parser Microservice Python](https://github.com/larrytooley/fcc-request-header-parser-microservice-py)

 ### Day 31: February 4, 2017

 **Today's Progress:** Worked on learning test-driven development and django at the same time.